 What is Judged?

 A PowerPoint presentation in English (up to 10 minutes) followed by a brief Q&A session will be judged.
-No written reports are required.
 There are no requirements on format, number of slides, and other specifics regarding the presentation (except for the time limit as mentioned above).
-For compatibility purposes, it is strongly recommended that participants use PC (not Mac), when compiling the final presentation.
+For compatibility purposes, it is strongly recommended that participants use Windows (not Mac) when compiling the final presentation.
 We also recommend submitting a .pdf file over other formats.
-Wharton Korea will not be held responsible for any formatting errors or technical difficulties arising from different file types.
+Wharton Korea will not be responsible for any formatting errors or technical difficulties arising from different file types.

-Judging criteria breaks down into five different categories: delivery, structure, evidence, creativity, and Q&A.
+Judging criteria break down into five different categories: delivery, structure, evidence, creativity, and Q&A.

 The delivery and structure categories measure the overall presentation performance of a team.
-We look for effective delivery, clear structure, and use of formal language.
+We look for effective delivery, clear structure, and the use of formal language.
 While every member does not need to present, the presentation must show all team members engaged in the presentation and the speakers confidently connecting with the audience.

 The evidence and creativity categories measure the level of critical thinking of a team.
 We look for a business solution that is fact-based, thoroughly researched, logically coherent, and implementable yet creative.
-Because the case differs from year to year, specific criteria in the sections will also vary on the yearly basis.
-Some potential criteria may include (but not limited to) profitability, feasibility, and uniqueness.
+Because the case differs from year to year, specific criteria in the sections will vary depending on the sponsor of the year.
+Some potential criteria may include (but are not limited to) profitability, feasibility, and uniqueness.

 The Q&A category evaluates a team’s overall professional attitude during and after the presentation.
 It is crucial for the team to be prepared to answer any questions and defend their ideas during the Q&A portion of the presentation.

 In addition to the above judging criteria, outside factors may affect the team's holistic evaluation.
 Punctuality matters throughout the competition.
 Timeliness is a sign of respect for everyone involved in BBB, including judges, mentors, and other participants.
-Each mentor will keep track of his/her team's overall timeliness, and it may reflect on the evaluation accordingly.
+Each mentor will keep track of his/her team's overall timeliness, and this may reflect on the evaluation accordingly.
 Professionalism and attitude may be used as criteria in a tiebreaker.